 WP Super Cache or similar caching plugins can significantly improve your WordPress site’s performance.
 In a nutshell, when using a caching plugin, static HTML pages are created that can be served from your web server instead of the more resource-intensive PHP scripts, thereby increasing performance.

 Use a Content Delivery Network (CDN) like CloudFlare

 A CDN helps optimize your WordPress site speed and performance by storing your static content at various locations worldwide.
 Sites have been reported loading twice as fast after enabling CloudFlare.
-CloudFlare is available FREE* to HostPapa Business and Business Pro plan customers.
+A CDN helps optimize your WordPress site speed and performance by storing your static content at various locations worldwide.
+Sites have been reported loading twice as fast after enabling CloudFlare.
+CloudFlare is available FREE* with some HostPapa plans.

-CDNs can also help mitigate others hotlinking or leeching images from your site.
-Hotlinking can be costly, in terms of site performance as well as money: when others link to an image hosted on your servers, they use YOUR bandwidth and computing resources.
-For more on hotlinking and how a CDN can protect you, check out this article from CloudFlare.
+CDNs can also help mitigate other hotlinking or leeching images from your site.
+Hotlinking can be costly in terms of site performance and money: when others link to an image hosted on your servers, they use YOUR bandwidth and computing resources.

 Make long pages into multiple pages